 Philosophy: Hilldale School dedicates itself to the full development of the individual student in preparation for the challenges of higher education and life.
 The school promotes enduring habits of intellectual curiosity, appreciation for the arts, physical fitness, and respect for self and others.
 Habits of inquiry, independent thinking, and imagination are fostered through a rich and rigorous curriculum which challenges students to maximize their abilities.
 The goal is for students to leave Hilldale strong in character, well prepared for further education, determined to fully develop their own gifts, and ready to share those gifts generously with the wider community.

-For the 2021-2022 school year, tuition for each grade is $18,950.
+For the 2022-2023 school year, tuition for each grade is $20,750.
 There is a one-time registration fee of $150.
 Field trips and textbook fees are included in tuition.
+Extended care (morning and afternoon) are provided for free.
 Hot lunch is available through SchoolFoodies.com.

 Financial Assistance: Several tuition reduction grants are awarded each year on the basis of family need.